vwxyzjn/cleanrl/docs/rl-algorithms/ppg.md

             * Fully connected layer after last conv later - 1.4
             * Convolutional layers - Approximately 0.638
 1. The Adam Optimizer's Epsilon Parameter -(:material-github: [phasic_policy_gradient/ppg.py#L239](https://github.com/openai/phasic-policy-gradient/blob/c789b00be58aa704f7223b6fc8cd28a5aaa2e101/phasic_policy_gradient/ppg.py#L239)) - Set to torch default of 1e-8 instead of 1e-5 which is used in PPO.

+### Extra notes

+- All the default hyperparameters from the original PPG implementation are used.
+Except setting 64 for the number of environments.
+- The original PPG paper does not report results on easy environments, hence more hyperparameter tuning can give better results.
+- Skipping every alternate auxiliary phase gives similar performance on easy environments while saving compute.
+- Normalized network initialization scheme seems to matter a lot, but using layernorm with orthogonal initialization also works.
+- Using mixed precision for auxiliary phase also works well to save compute, but using on policy phase makes training unstable.

+### Differences from the original PPG code

+- The original PPG code supports LSTM whereas the CleanRL code does not.
+- The original PPG code uses separate optimizers for policy and auxiliary phase, but we do not implement this as we found it to not make too much difference.
+- The original PPG code utilizes multiple GPUs but our implementation does not

 ### Experiment results